 With the cutoff of assistance from the former Soviet Union, Cuba experienced severe economic deterioration from 1989-1993, although there has been some improvement since 1994.
 Estimates of economic decline in the 1989-93 period range from 35-50%.
 The economy reportedly grew 0.7% in 1994, 2.5% in 1995, and 7.8% in 1996.
 While the Cuban government originally was predicting a growth rate of 4-5% for 1997, growth for the year was just 2.5%, largely because of disappointing sugar production.
 For 1998, the government's goal was for a growth rate of 2.5-3.5%, but another poor sugar harvest, a severe drought in eastern Cuba, and the effects of Hurricane Georges resulted in an estimated growth rate of just 1.2%.
-In 1999, the economy grew 6.2%, and in 2000, it grew 5.6%.

-Economic growth forecasts for 2001 and 2002 were 3.8% and 5% respectively, but those forecasts most likely will be reduced in the aftermath of the effects of Hurricane Michelle and the September 11 terrorist attacks in the United States.
+In 1999 and 2000, the economy rebounded with growth rates of 6.2% and 5.6%, respectively, but growth slowed to 3% in 2001 in the aftermath of the effects of Hurricane Michelle and the September 11 terrorist attacks in the United States.
 The terrorist attacks severely affected Cuba's tourist industry, with reports of some hotels closing and restaurants empty.
-Hurricane Michelle damaged some 45,000 homes and severely hurt the sugar and citrus sectors.
+Hurricane Michelle damaged some 45,000 homes and severely hurt the agricultural sector.
+For 2002, an economic growth rate of 3% is forecast, while a rate of 5% is forecast for 2003, assuming an improvement in the global economy.1